shipaleks/interface-complexity-bot/README.md

 3. Install dependencies: `pip install -r requirements.txt`
 4. Run the bot: `python bot.py`

-In local development mode, the bot will use polling instead of webhooks.
+In local development mode, the bot will use polling by default.